gttrcr/me/blog/knowledge_locality_information.md

 ## Team

 * Riccardo Gatti - School of Mathematics and Statistics, senior researcher in differential equation theory and number theory
-* Daniele Tazzioli - Department of Physics, Informatics and Mathematics UNIMORE
 * Marco Rocchetto - PhD in CS, R&D for cybersecurity engineering

 ## Videos, docs, links